-Parallel Coordinates [6, 7] and Star Glyphs [14, 15, 18] are both well recognized multi-dimensional visualizations.
-In fact, there continues to be considerable research extending them and improving the set of interactions possible with them [3, 12, 13, 18, 19, 25].
+Parallel Coordinates [6, 5] and Star Glyphs [13, 17, 14] are both well recognized multi-dimensional visualizations.
+In fact, there continues to be considerable research extending them and improving the set of interactions possible with them [17, 11, 18, 3, 24, 12].

-Advancements for interacting with Parallel Coordinates include brushing and multi-dimensional reordering to better support the interactive exploration of multi-dimensional data [2, 12, 13, 18, 19].
+Interactions advancements for Parallel Coordinates include brushing and multi-dimensional reordering to better support the interactive exploration of multi-dimensional data [17, 11, 18, 2, 12].
 Brushing can be used to interactively select a range of values from a given dimension.
-This selected range is useful for filtering [25] and discovering answers for particular queries [1].
-In addition, focus + context views can be provided by expanding or contracting the spaces between dimensions [25].
-This can be important when the number of dimensions in the data set leads to a particularly dense display [27].
+This selected range is useful for filtering [24] and discovering answers for particular queries[1].
+In addition, focus + context view can be provided by expanding or contracting the spaces between dimensions [24].
+This can be important when the number of dimensions in the data set leads to a particularly dense display [26].

-Trends in data can be revealed in Parallel Coordinates using angular brushing [5].
-With this interaction technique the user specifies a subset of slopes to mark the corresponding data points as part of the current focus.
+Trends of data in Parallel Coordinates can also be revealed by angular brushing [4], which requires interactively specifying a subset of slopes and marking the corresponding data points as part of the current focus.
 The subset resulting from this brushing can be used for filtering the initial set.
-Thus, the user can choose not to display the items or dimensions that are relatively unimportant for a particular task [25].
+Thus, the user can choose not to display the items or dimensions that are relatively unimportant for a particular task [24].

-A common interactive technique for reducing clutter and revealing data relationships in Parallel Coordinates is the manual or automatic reordering of the dimensions [13, 18].
-While manual reordering may be more tedious than automatic reordering, it is often preferred because it allows the user to establish a superior reordering [25].
+Common interactive technique for reducing clutter and revealing data relationships in Parallel Coordinates is the manual or automatic reordering of the dimensions [17, 12].
+While manual reordering may be more tedious than automatic reordering, it is often preferred because it allows the user to establish a superior reordering [24].
 Users can take specific aspects of the data into consideration that might be overlooked by an algorithm that reorders based on similarity measures.
-Dimension reordering is also applicable to Star Glyphs as each spike in a glyph represents a dimension and adjacent spikes can be easier to compare [25].
+Dimension reordering has also been applied to the Star Glyphs since each spike in a glyph represents a dimension and adjacent spikes can be easier to compare [24].

 Another problem with the Parallel Coordinates technique arises when it is used to visualize highly-dimensional data.
 This typically results in visual clutter since plotted lines overlap extensively, making the visualization difficult to read.
 One approach to the mitigation of this problem is to use hierarchical clustering, which repeatedly groups dimensions based on similarity measures.
 Thus, this representation provides a multi-resolution view of the data that reveals trends at different degrees of summarization.
-The same idea of cluster-based hierarchy can be applied for both dimensions [9, 25, 26] and data items [3, 12].
-Another technique, polyline averaging, which represents a range of polylines with an averaged polyline, can be used for dynamically summarizing a set of polylines [16].
+The same idea of cluster-based hierarchy can be applied for both dimensions [8, 24, 25] and data items [3, 11].
+Another technique, polyline averaging, which represents a range of polylines with an averaged polyline, can be used for dynamically summarizing a set of polylines [15].
 It reduces the clutter arising from overlapping polylines and is an alternative to more computationally demanding methods such hierarchical clustering.

-\e-mail: {faneael | sheelagh | isenberg } @cpsc.ucalgary.ca
+^{}e-mail: {faneael | sheelagh | isenberg}@cpsc.ucalgary.ca

-For hierarchically clustered representations XMDVTOOL [12, 18] implements n-dimensional brushing for interaction at a chosen level in the hierarchy.
-Angular brushing can also be done automatically or in relation to the hierarchy, if one is established [5].
+For hierarchically clustered representations XMDVTOOL [17, 11] implements n-dimensional brushing for interaction at a chosen level in the hierarchy.
+Angular brushing can also be done automatically or in relation to the hierarchy, if one is established [4].